-ALGEBRA I
+ALGEBRA I | Length: Year

-This course is a study of and a review of the real number line and operations with real, rational, and irrational numbers.
+This course is a study of and a review of the real number line and operations with real, rational and irrational numbers.
 The course is also a study of the Cartesian coordinate plane.
 Students will be expected to graph linear equations and linear inequalities.
-Polynomials, functions, and factoring are introduced.
+Students are also introduced to polynomials, functions and factoring.